BRITISH COLUMBIA GOATS

 In 2016 his 5 hunters tagged 3 billies and a nanny.
 The unsuccessful hunter had hip problems, making the climb too demanding.
 Size ran from 8 inches up to just over 9 inches.

 Hunter and guide typically stay on a 57 foot yacht and take a zodiac to shore once a huntable goat is spotted.
-Goats are spotted almost daily, but not all are reachable or are in spots that would be extremely dif cult to retrieve them, so the decision is made as to which one to stalk.
+Goats are spotted almost daily, but not all are reachable or are in spots that would be extremely difficult to retrieve them, so the decision is made as to which one to stalk.
 Elevation from the boat up to the goats is about 2,800 to 3,200 feet or a little over a mile to climb.
 Most hunters will take 5 to 7 hours to pick their way through the lower alders and up to the higher elevation where the goats typically live.
-Goats are normally spotted from the boat when hunter and guide make the climb and try to score that day, camp that night and bring the goat down the next day.
+Goats are normally spotted from the boat, then hunter and guide make the climb and try to score that day, camp that night and bring the goat down the next day.

 PRODUCES RECORD BOOK GOATS

-Last fall they had a total of 11 goat hunters, all 5 rifle hunters tagged billies and of the 6 archers 2 killed, 2 hit and lost, one hunter missed and the last hunter had no good opportunities.
+In 2016 they had a total of 11 goat hunters, all 5 rifle hunters tagged billies and of the 6 archers 2 killed, 2 hit and lost, one hunter missed and the last hunter had no good opportunities.
 Top 2 billies went 53 and 50 inches.

 2015 was a superb year with 16 hunters killing 15 goats and 10 were archers.
 Best goat went book at 52 inches and several were taken in the 48 to 50 inch range.